yairm210/Purity/Readme.md

 ## What is this?

-A Kotlin Compiler Plugin that determines Pure and Readonly functions.
+A Kotlin Compiler Plugin for determining and enforcing Pure and Readonly functions.
 Under construction!

 ## Usage